drhelius/grpc-demo/README.md

 - [grpc-demo-services-istio](helm-charts/grpc-demo-services-istio/Chart.yaml)
 - [grpc-demo-services](helm-charts/grpc-demo-services/Chart.yaml)

 These charts deploy all four services at once.
-This is convenient for this demo but in real life you may want to isolate each service life cycle by installing them independently.
+This is convenient for this demo but in real life you may want to isolate each service lifecycle by installing them independently.

 A chart is a Helm package where you define [templates](helm-charts/grpc-demo-services-istio/templates) that will be used to create all the resource definitions to run whatever you wish in a Kubernetes cluster.